katrinleinweber/Markdown-for-bio-scientists/README.md

 ### Words of caution: try with finished doc, or small new one!

-> - invest time to memorise MD syntax & setting up text editor
+> - initial time invest to learn syntax & install tools
-> - contrast to word processor: pays off later, esp. for large documents
+> - pays off later, esp. for large documents

-> - easy to get lost in optimisations, automations tools, etc.
+> - different variants have slightly different capabilities
+> - way back to MS Word is always possible

 \begin{figure}
   \centering